TenderSure-Africa-SEZ/trific-platform-docs/docs/getting-started/troubleshooting.md

 -   **User Forum**: community.trific.platform
 -   **Developer Discord**: discord.gg/trific-dev
--   **Status Updates**: @TrificPlatform on Twitter
+-   **Status Updates**: @TRIFICSPLATFORM on Twitter

 ---

 **Still having issues?** Don't hesitate to reach out to our support team.
-We're here to help you succeed on the Trific Platform!
+We're here to help you succeed on the TRIFIC Platform!